 Toxic / Danger:

-of Mexican varieties and ripe fruit of all varieties are
+of Mexican varieties which have an anise aroma, and the ripe fruit of all varieties, are

 not dangerous to humans except in the case of rare allergies.

 Cultivation and Uses

 Chill hours: None.